oilandsugar/staticpinpatchmtl/content/info/participants.en.md

 The first two hours have the most traffic (due to the line outside), so be sure to arrive on time to be ready!

+## Contact

+In case you need help or have a question on the day of the event, you can reach the organizer Geneviève here : **514-206-1959**.
+Please only call if it's an emergency, we prefer text messages!

 ## Plan

 Here is the plan and your place.